81 Important agile terminologies you need to know

 Collective code ownership is the express agreement that any team member can make changes to any code file as needed to fulfill a development task, fix a problem, or improve the overall structure of the code.

 The goal of continuous deployment is to shorten the time between developing a line of code and making it available to users in production.
 The team relies on infrastructure that automates and instruments the many phases leading up to deployment to achieve continuous deployment.
-The live application is updated with new code when each integration meets these release criteria.
+We update the live application with new code when each integration meets these release criteria.

 Continuous Integration is the process of merging code changes into a shared repository numerous times per day to release a new version of a product at any time.
 This necessitates a repeatable and automated integration approach.